Merricx/zksnake/README.md

 ## Performance

-It is difficult to achieve high performance due to the nature of Python and there are still many unoptimized code that can be improved in the current implementation.
+It is difficult to achieve high performance due to the nature of Python and there are still many unoptimized code (ie. using naive implementation) in the current implementation.

 Nevertheless, this library tries its best to achieve high performance as possible by utilizing Rust bindings from [pyo3](https://github.com/PyO3/pyo3) as a backend for all primitives computation from [arkworks-rs/algebra](https://github.com/arkworks-rs/algebra) libraries.
 It also uses parallel and caching in the Python code where it possible.